There must be better ebook pricing ideas.

 But I left two ebooks in Select, which are only compilations.
-Simply so I can keep my finger on the KDP Select pulse so to speak.
+So I could keep my finger on the KDP Select pulse, so to speak.

 I have also obviously left all my other ebooks available on Kindle KDP, but it is now just another retailer.

 If I want to offer an ebook for free for two weeks, I can now.
 When I want to have a title perma-free, I can do it now.

 I can make my own decisions as to when, where, how, and how long I conduct my ebook promotions.

 The result of ignoring Amazon?

 In the first month, I only had two titles published with Draft2Digital, and they were published mid-month.
 However, I got sales!
-Not a lot, but I was pleasantly surprised.
+Not a lot, but it was a pleasant surprise.

-At the moment, ebook sales from D2D are coming close to equalling to my Amazon sales.
+At the moment, ebook sales from D2D are coming close to equalling my Amazon sales.
 This is better than I expected in such a short period.
 I am looking forward to seeing how sales go in the long term.

 I am not a bestselling author by any means.
 For me, self-publishing has always been something I do because I enjoy it.